 Progress in reducing deaths due to pneumonia in children under five has been significantly slower than for other infectious diseases.
-Since 2000, under-five deaths due to pneumonia have declined by 54 per cent, while deaths due to diarrhoea have decreased by 64 per cent and are now almost half of pneumonia deaths.
+Since 2000, under-five deaths due to pneumonia have declined by 55 per cent, while deaths due to diarrhoea have decreased by 61 per cent and are now almost half of pneumonia deaths.

 Around half of childhood pneumonia deaths are associated with air pollution.
 The effects of indoor air pollution kill more children globally than outdoor air pollution.
 At the same time, around two billion children 0-17 years of age live in areas where outdoor air pollution exceeds international guideline limits.

-Globally, approximately two-thirds ( 68 per cent) of children with pneumonia symptoms (ARI) are taken to a health care provider.
-Although it cannot be assumed that all children with symptoms have bacterial pneumonia and should receive antibiotics, the data indicate a big gap between the rich and the poor in treatment of symptoms of pneumonia, with only 60 per cent of children in poor households versus 79 per cent of children in rich households receiving care for pneumonia symptoms from a healthcare provider.
-Furthermore, in sub-Saharan Africa, where most pneumonia deaths occur, only 57 per cent of children with pneumonia symptoms are taken for care, with the lowest proportions in Eastern and Southern Africa.
+Pneumonia is an acute respiratory infection (ARI) of the lungs.
+Globally, less than two thirds (60 per cent) of children with symptoms of ARI were taken to a health care provider in 2021.
+Although it cannot be assumed that all children with symptoms have bacterial ARI and should receive antibiotics, the data indicate a big gap in the likelihood of treatment between the richest and the poorest (72 per cent and 55 per cent, respectively).
+Furthermore, in sub-Saharan Africa, where the most pneumonia deaths occur, less than 50 per cent of children (45 per cent) with ARI symptoms are taken for care, with the lowest proportions in rural areas (43 per cent).

 Simple solutions can save children’s lives